 Plastic Free Packaging

-While you may see piles of clothes unpacked, many fabric items come to the shop plastic packed for protection.
-Even clothes hanging unpacked on hangers will most probably have arrived plastic packed and then been unpacked and rehung.
-Or they may have arrived at the shop ready hung.
+While you may see clothes in shops unpacked, many fabric items come to the shop plastic packed for protection.
+Even clothes hanging unpacked on hangers will most probably have arrived plastic packed and then been unpacked .

-Again you might see unpacked items hanging on hangers.
+And you will of course see clothes hanging on hangers.
 I used to think that when the clothes arrived at the shop they were hung on hangers that would, if I refused them, be re-used to hang more clothes.
 This is not the case.
 Many clothes now come already hung hangers.
-If I refuse a hanger chances are it will not be reused but thrown away.
+If I refuse a hanger chances are it will not be reused but may thrown away, possibly recycled.

 Recycled Plastic Packaging

 Though the bags and hangers can probably be recycled I have no way of knowing if they will be.
 Even if they are, recycling is only a more responsible form of waste disposal.
 It still comes with an environmental cost.
 Just because plastic can be recycled is no reason to use it to create everlasting trash and in such ludicrous amounts.

 Even if you manage to source a packaging free item there will be size label, stickers, price tags and irritating plastic ties to contend with.
 Even cardboard labels will most likely be plasticized.

 While you might avoid the hangers and price tags by buying online there is onward packaging to contend with.
 In my experience many companies send stuff out in plastic and refuse to otherwise stating that they need the plastic is needed to protect the product.
 Even the greener companies do this.